The Great Marathon Myth

 So there you have it - Pheidippides was more than a mere marathon runner - according to the nearest historical account we have, he completed back to back ultramarathons each of over 200km in extent.

-covered the REAL Pheidippides course - 147.2 miles along a route agreed
+In 1982 John Foden and four other RAAF officers decided to run the REAL Pheidippides course - 147.2 miles along a route agreed

 by a consortium of Greek scholars to the most probable route taken by our Bronze age